(UPDATED) 5 Questions for Leaders Navigating Uncertain Times

-The World Health Organization (WHO) declared COVID-19 (coronavirus) a pandemic on March 10, 2020 and it has rocked our world over the past seven months.
+The World Health Organization (WHO) declared COVID-19 (coronavirus) a pandemic on March 10, 2020 and it has rocked our world for over two years.
 As leaders in business, we’ve never been faced with this before.
 The continued and complex ramifications of this experience make it hard to know what to do next.
 But we know we need to stay abreast of the situation and remain agile.
 As a leader in your business, let’s do a check-in on how you are supporting yourself, family, business, employees, customers and community.
 Leaders should consciously revisit this self-assessment while managing through this complex situation.

 Here are 5 questions for leaders navigating uncertain times:

 Before and while you care for anyone else, you need to focus (and continuously) on yourself.
 After many months of uncertainty and unrest (pandemic, social unrest, political landscape and educational challenges), where are you in the stages of change?
 Take stock for yourself and see what you can shift and/or create.
 Remember, people can feel your stress and when that exists it only creates more stress for others.
 Your role as a leader is more critical today than it has ever been before.